 While these were commonly used in the law, they didn’t reflect modern times and also received an overhaul to match the current family systems.

-However, wills created prior to 2014 are not defunct, but it does impact them.
-For example, prior to WESA, if a second marriage took place, the new marriage would revoke the will (ie. the first spouse would no longer be provided for).
+Wills created prior to 2014 are not defunct, but the new laws impact them.
+For example, prior to WESA, if a second marriage took place, the new marriage would revoke the will (i.e. the first spouse would no longer be provided for).
 But under WESA, there will have to be estate litigation to contest the contents of the wills if the marriage took place on or after March 31, 2014.

 In addition, there are some elements of the new act that must be accounted for in both the estate planning* and estate litigation process.

-- Courts can amend formal defects in a will to validate them: In some cases, a technical error may invalidate a will, even if the intentions of the will are valid and plausible.
-Under the WESA, the courts can rectify an error to validate a will so long as the intentions of the will are clear.
+- Courts can amend formal defects in a will to validate them: in some cases, a technical error may invalidate a will, even if the intentions of the will-maker are valid and plausible.
+Under WESA, courts can rectify an error to validate a will so long as the intentions of the will-maker are clear.

-- Invalid wills may also be rectified in some cases: In cases of a clerical error, misunderstanding between testator and lawyer, etc., the courts may have the grounds to rectify an otherwise invalid will.
+- Invalid wills may also be rectified in some cases: in cases of a clerical error, misunderstanding between testator and lawyer, etc., courts may have the grounds to rectify an otherwise invalid will.

 While today we may see the terms Wills Variation Act and WESA used interchangeably, it’s important to know the difference between the laws and why a law overhaul occurred.

-Contact Our Wills Variation Lawyers Today: WESA Lawyers
+Contact our Wills Variation Lawyers Today: WESA BC Lawyers

 As a private citizen trying to amend the errors of your loved one’s will, no one can expect you to navigate all of the legal jargon that comes with these issues.
-However, having a team on your side who will provide you with the comfort and success your claim needs, and your family rightfully deserves will relieve you of those issues.
+Having a dedicated team on your side who will provide you with the comfort and success your claim needs and your family rightfully deserves will relieve you of those issues.

 Contact Klein Lawyers at (604) 874-7171 today for a free, confidential case evaluation.
 Our wills variation lawyers serve clients throughout British Columbia from offices in Vancouver, Abbotsford, Burnaby, Coquitlam, Langley, and Surrey.